-- 1. Fountains, ponds, art, and sculpture shall be considered for approval in front yards by the Architectural Review Board on an individual basis. - 2.
+- 1. Fountains, ponds, art, and sculpture shall be considered for approvall in front yards by the Architectural Review Board on an individual basis. - 2.
 Accent lighting should be positioned in a way to screen from view.
-Solar lighting fixtures are prohibited. - 3.
-The sources of pathway lighting should be shielded from view.
+Solar lighting fixtures are prohibitted. - 3.
+The sources of pathway ligting should be shielded from view.
 Light fixtures should be dark in color, powder coated aluminum.
-Solar pathway lighting is prohibited - shall use bulbs with a color temperature between 3000k. and 4000k.
+Solar pathway lighting is prohibitted - 4.
+Landscape lighting that illuminates plants and trees shall use bulbs with a color temperature between 3000k and 4000k.